fleetdm/fleet/handbook/security-policies.md

 **Internal** data contains information used for internal operations.

-Unauthorized disclosure may cause undesirable outcome to business operations.
+Unauthorized disclosure may cause undesirable outcomes to business operations.

 Disclosure requires management approval.
 NDA is usually required but may be waived on a case-by-case basis.